letsfunky/testing-guide/GUIDE.md

 - It's a controversial stance.
   - Domain knowledge leakage vs Executable specification
 - [Derived Values Ensure Executable Specification](https://blog.ploeh.dk/2009/03/03/DerivedValuesEnsureExecutableSpecification/)
+  - Tests should act both as `Executable Specification` as well as `documentation`, which puts a lot of responsibility on the test.

 ## 5.3.1 Derived Values
 - Code